INSPIRE, DEVELOP, COMPETE

 Our Annual General Meeting

 Each year at our Annual General Meeting, the Club’s Treasurer is required to give a detailed presentation about the Club’s finances and where your money has been spent.
-We would recommend that all parents attend the AGM (which is held annually in April).
+We would recommend that all parents attend the AGM (which is held annually in Quarter 1).
 However, you are more than welcome to ask for more detail about where your money goes by talking to any of the Club’s Committee members at any time.